zyphlar/influxdb.org/source/docs/v0.8/api/query_language.md

 Other options for how to specify time durations are `u` for microseconds, `s` for seconds, `m` for minutes, `h` for hours, `d` for days and `w` for weeks.
-If no suffix is given the value is interpreted as nanoseconds.
+If no suffix is given the value is interpreted as microseconds.

 #### Absolute time

-You can specify timestamp in epoch time, which is defined as the number of nanoseconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.
-You can use the same suffixes from the previous section if you don't want to specify timestamp in nanoseconds.
+You can specify timestamp in epoch time, which is defined as the number of microseconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC), Thursday, 1 January 1970.
+You can use the same suffixes from the previous section if you don't want to specify timestamp in microseconds.
 For example:

 ```sql
 select value from response_times where time > 1388534400s